 Its extraordinary effects on repairing the body are generating considerable optimism among scientists and health specialists.

-Firstly, BPC-157 is a peptide – a chain of amino acids.
-More specifically, it is a pentadecapeptide which means it’s composed of precisely 15 amino acids.
+BPC-157 is a peptide – a chain of amino acids.
+More specifically, it is a pentadecapeptide which means it is composed of precisely 15 amino acids.

 The term BPC stands for Body Protective Compound.
 Why so?
-Well a small amount of BPC-157 is actually secreted in the body’s gastric juices in order to protect and repair the stomach and gut.
+A small amount of BPC-157 is actually secreted in the body’s gastric juices in order to protect and repair the stomach and gut.
 But as several recent scientific studies have demonstrated, this multi-functional substance confers many other health benefits.

 Current studies show that BPC-157:

-- facilitates the repair of numerous injuries: muscle tears, joint pain, sprains, strains, fractures … making it an excellent substance for reducing post-trauma recovery time and ensuring optimal rebuilding of the injured area (6-7);
+- Facilitates the repair of numerous injuries: muscle tears, joint pain, sprains, strains, fractures, etc. making it an excellent substance for reducing post-trauma recovery time and ensuring optimal rebuilding of the injured area (6-7);

 It promotes the growth of cells that make up the body’s tissues

 An August 2019 study from England examined all the experiments conducted on this subject on small rodents.
-It found that BPC-157 consistently showed positive and fast-acting healing effects for many types of injury and for various soft tissues: tendons, ligaments, muscles...
-(13) That’s why its action is often referred to the ‘Wolverine effect’ – from the American super-hero character with ultrafast regenerating powers.
+It found that BPC-157 consistently showed positive and fast-acting healing effects for many types of injury and for various soft tissues: tendons, ligaments, muscles, etc. (13).
+That is why its action is often referred to the "Wolverine effect" – from the American super-hero character with ultrafast regenerating powers.

-pentadecapeptide may also neutralize neuronal necrosis, the loss of myelin around nerve fibres and the formation of cysts in rats with spinal cord injury.
-(18) More generally, one study found that injured rats given BPC-157 exhibited "functional, biomechanical, macroscopic and histological healing improvements”.
-(19)
+Research suggests that pentadecapeptide may also neutralize neuronal necrosis, the loss of myelin around nerve fibres and the formation of cysts in rats with spinal cord injury (18).
+More generally, one study found that injured rats given BPC-157 exhibited "functional, biomechanical, macroscopic, and histological healing improvements" (19).

 BPC-157 stimulates formation of blood vessels